10 Unique Things To Do In Japan

 Spend the night in a futuristic pod, a hotel stripped to the bare necessities: a bed, outlets, and some come equipped with a TV.
 Other amenities are communal such as toilets and showers and some hotels come with baths, a sauna, or a restaurant.
 These hotels were first designed in Japan in 1979 and are great for guests seeking inexpensive accommodation: a single night stay ranges from $18-36 USD.
 Cosy?
 Absolutely.

 So, does the thought of seeing exciting performances and participating in unique activities have you itching to explore Japan?
-Check out our epic 13-day Japan Tour here!
+Check out our epic 13 and 17-day Japan Tours here!

 check_out_trips_button